Top 10 Emmental Cheese Substitutes for Your Recipes – Out of Stock? Try These!

 Features

-• Flavor: Sharp, tangy
+• Flavor: Sharp, tangy, slightly spicy

-• Texture: Semi-soft, melts well
+• Texture: Semi-soft to semi-hard, melts well

 9. Edam